 The airman carried on serving with the RAF after his National Service until 1970, after which he served as a lifeboat man at Skegness for 25 years.
 He used the watch daily during this time as it appears to have had a harsh life being battered by the elements and he eventually bought a new quartz watch and he put his trusty old Tudor in a tin.
 He died in 2003 and his widow, who lives in Cheshire, is planning a house move and was having a sort out when she brought the watch and a group of gold jewellery into a Charterhouse specialist valuation day at their Sherborne salerooms, whilst she was visiting a family member.
 She was amazed to hear the watch could sell for £2,000-3,000 as she had thought the watch a fake for decades.

 Tudor watches was launched in 1946 by Hans Wilsdorf, the visionary founder of the Rolex Watch Company, as a new watch brand offering the reliability of Rolex but a more modest price.

 Charterhouse are now accepting items for their forthcoming auctions watches, silver, and jewellery along with a special selection of wine, port & spirits on 20th & 21st November and for their specialist auction of classic cars and automobilia on Sunday 2nd November.

-For further information regarding these auctions, or to arrange a home visit, please contact Richard Bromell, Partner at Charterhouse, The Long Street Salerooms, Sherborne, Dorset 01935 812277 www.charterhouse-auction.com or via email on firstname.lastname@example.org or call into Charterhouse on Tuesday 28th October when they will be holding their next specialist watch valuation day.
+For further information regarding these auctions, or to arrange a home visit, contact Richard Bromell at Charterhouse, The Long Street Salerooms, Sherborne, Dorset DT9 3BS 01935 812277, via email on firstname.lastname@example.org or call into Charterhouse on Tuesday 28th October when they will be holding their next specialist watch valuation day.

 |Previous Sale||How to find us|